SnowyLang/Sno/README.md

-# Snowy 🌨️
+# Sno 🌨️

-> A static site generator that ships 0 JavaScript to the client ever.
+> A html preprocessor designed as a empowered markdown
 > <br/> File Extension *.smd*
 > <br/> Compiles into a flake.html file
 > <br/> Comments are declared with `*`